alonzazo/csv2aql/README.md

 # csv2aql
-Transpiler for creating AQL (Arango Queries Language) queries from csv files.
+Transpiler for creating AQL (ArangoDB Query Language) queries from csv files.

 ## How to use it